 Existing DPS Mentor Protégé Agreements

-For complete program details and a list of participants, visit the HUB Mentor Protégé Program on the TPASS website.
+For complete program details and a list of participants, visit the HUB Mentor Protégé Program on the SPD website.

 Economic Opportunity Forums (EOFs)

-Economic Opportunity Forums (EOFs) provide numerous opportunities to disseminate and share information about public and private sector procurement, as well as increase networking opportunities with small, minority, and women-owned businesses.
+Economic Opportunity Forums (EOFs) provide numerous opportunities to disseminate and share information about public and private sector procurement, as well as increase networking opportunities with small, minority, women-owned, and service-disabled veteran’s businesses.

-DPS sponsors business forums in which HUB and MWBE vendors are invited by state agencies to deliver technical and business presentations demonstrating their capability to do business with the agency.
+DPS sponsors business forums in which HUBs vendors are invited by the agency to deliver technical and business presentations demonstrating their capability to do business with the agency.
 View upcoming Economic Opportunity Forums.

 - Margaret Castillo, HUB Liaison, CTCD, CTCM